-The bottom two panels concern regressions run in Chernov and Creal (2020) and Lloyd and Marin (2020), in which the rate of foreign currency depreciation over horizon $\Delta \tau$ is regressed on the foreign-minus-home $\Delta \tau$ -year yield differential (level-same regressor as in CM), and the foreign-minus-home slope differential (slope).
+The bottom two panels concern regressions run in Chen and Tsang (2013), Chernov and Creal (2020), and Lloyd and Marin (2020), in which the rate of foreign currency depreciation over horizon $\Delta \tau$ is regressed on the foreign-minus-home $\Delta \tau$ -year yield differential (level-same regressor as in CM), and the foreign-minus-home differential of the slope of the term structure (slope).
 Under UIP, the level coefficient should be one and the slope coefficient should be zero.
 As with the CM regression, the coefficients using only one currency pair are imprecisely estimated, but the point estimates are consistent with the literature.
-In particular, the slope coefficient is positive, meaning that for a given yield differential, the foreign-minus-home CCT is less profitable when the foreign-minus-home slope differential is larger.
+As in the literature, the slope coefficient is positive, meaning that for a given yield differential, the foreign-minus-home CCT is less profitable when the foreignminus-home slope differential is larger.
 Our model implies a positive slope coefficient, as in the data.
-Indeed, suppose that the demand for foreign bonds by preferred-habitat investors is temporarily low.
+Indeed, suppose that investor demand for foreign bonds is temporarily low.
 This pushes up foreign bond yields, raising the foreign-minus-home slope differential.
 It also causes the foreign currency to appreciate temporarily (Proposition 4.7), and its future expected return to decline.
 As in the data, the predictability of slope in our model is primarily over short and medium maturities.
+Overall, our model matches well the UIP regression evidence.